Anit-Paul/Problem-Solving/README.md

 # 80.Insertion of 2 linked list
 # 81.add 1 in a linked list
 # 82.add 2 numbers in a linked list
+# 83.Delete all occurrences of a given key in a doubly linked list